cyberchinna/Cheatsheets/privesc_passwords.md

 # Passwords

 ```
-# Use cewl to crawl a website for passwords to built a wordlist
+# Use cewl to crawl a website for passwords to built a custom wordlist

 cewl [site] -m 6 -w [output_file.txt]